feross/feross.org/_posts/2012-10-08-html5-fullscreen-api-attack.md

 Links are the bread and butter of the web.
 People click links all day long -- people are pretty trained to think that clicking a link on the web is safe.
 Saavy users may check the link's destination in the status bar before clicking, however, in this case it won't do them any good.

-**Most browsers don't do a good job of making it clear that the browser just entered fullscreen mode.** Safari show a quick half-second animation, then *no indication at all* that the browser is in fullscreen mode, making users susceptible to all kinds of phsishing attacks involving fake OS and browser UI.
+**Most browsers don't do a good job of making it clear that the browser just entered fullscreen mode.** Safari shows a quick half-second animation, then *no indication at all* that the browser is in fullscreen mode, making users susceptible to all kinds of phsishing attacks involving fake OS and browser UI.

 Chrome and Firefox (especially recent versions) do a better job of putting their own UI on top of the fullscreened content, but in Chrome especially, it's pretty subtle and easily missed.